folio-org/okapi/doc/guide.md

 When a module is purged for a tenant, it disables the tenant for the module but also removes persistent content.
-A module may implement this by providing `_tenant` interface 1.0/1.1 with a DELETE method
+A module may implement this by providing `_tenant` interface 1.0/1.1 with a DELETE method.

 ### Tenant Interface